AlexDawes-01/AlexDawes-Engineering_Portfolio/_posts/2025-05-10-Mathematical-Modelling.md

 i used to implement on a computer, using python.
 With this method, i could assign points within the area of interest nodes, and determine how heat was transferred across these nodes across a given timeframe.
 Using experimentally derived source terms and appropriate boundary conditions, I used the method to simulate the temporal behaviour of a graphite susceptor in an induction furnace encased in refractory materials.
 Which was then used to determine what furnace power was to selected for appropriate tempertaure control.
-Several graphite gemoetries were investigated.
+Several graphite geometries were investigated.
+Please find the Colab File here CTRL+Click: [Open a version of the FDM model in Google Colab (Runtime 2 mins)](https://colab.research.google.com/github/AlexDawes-01/AlexDawes-Engineering_Portfolio/blob/main/assets/files/Copy_of_Arch_IF_2D_model.ipynb)
 <br><br>
 <div style="display: flex; gap: 20px; align-items: center; justify-content: center;">
  <img src="https://alexdawes-01.github.io/AlexDawes-Engineering_Portfolio/assets/images/Cylinder.png" alt="Graphite cylinder" width="400" height="300" />